4W4I5/Semester-5-Notes/OS/OS 29 August, 2023.md

 # I/O Techniques

-- When an I/O Instruction is executed, a command is issued to the appropiate I/O Module
+- When an I/O Instruction is executed, a command is issued to the appropriate I/O Module
 	- Programmed I/O
+		-
 	- Interrupt-Driven I/O
 	- Direct Memory Access (DMA)